jstrot/dot-config-nvim/README.md

 For newbies and seasoned veterans alike, these are great starting points to enhance your Neovim experience:

 - kickstart.nvim's (TJ DeVries's) [The Only Video You Need to Get Started with Neovim](https://youtu.be/m8C0Cq9Uv9o)
+- Run the tutorial within Neovim: `:Tutor`
+- Read the configs and explanations in `~/.config/nvim/init.lua`

 ## Configuration language and init file